AngangGuo/blog/content/posts/2022/Notes - UiPath.md

 * Do While
 * Element Exists / On Element Appear (Classic)

+### What's the difference between `Retry Scope` activity and `Do While` condition?
+You can ensure the text is gotten by using `Retry Scope` activity or `Do While` condition.
+But there're some important difference between them:
+* Condition: Use `Check False` activity as condition for `Retry Scope`; Use comparison operator in `Do While` loop
+* Error: `Retry Scope` throws error if exceeds the `NumberOfRetries`; `Do While` will retry forever if you don't stop it.
+You can decide if you want to throw error after certain retries or not throw any error.

 ### How to select a value from dropdown?
 1. For single value: `Select Item` activity > Type in the text of the dropdown you want to select
 2. Multiple values: `Select Multiple Items` > List the items you want to select like {"A", "D"}.
 The type is `String[]`